 The ability to measure and characterize the urinary microbiome has been enabled through the development of next-generation sequencing and bioinformatic platforms that allow for the unbiased detection of resident microbial DNA.Request a Quote

 Based on our next-generation sequencing (NGS), PacBio SMRT sequencing, and Nanopore sequencing platforms, we have tested and analyzed various urinary microbiome samples.
 We can help you identify the microorganisms presented in the urinary tract, their relative abundance, and evolutionary relationships.
-We also study the correlation between urinary microbes and human health, the function of urinary microorganisms from gene level can also be studied, all of which are of great importance for scientific research, clinical use, and the development of supplements and therapies.
+We also study the correlation between urinary microbes and human health, the function of urinary microorganisms from gene level can also be studied, all of which are of great importance for scientific research, the development of supplements and therapies.

 Exploring the differences in microbial composition and content between the disease group and the healthy group to search for disease-related markers